Function Calling with LLMs: A Beginner's Guide to AI-Powered Automation

 print(output)

-- Strong support for both PyTorch and HuggingFace models
+- Native support for PyTorch and HuggingFace models

 Conclusion